Book2009/FE-NOC/README.md

 BlobData purple_blob1;
 BlobData purple_blob2;
 ```
-We initializes a `CameraHandler` object called camera to manage the camera’s functions.
+We initialize a `CameraHandler` object called camera to manage the camera’s functions.
 It also creates three `BlobData` instances: `blob` for storing red and green pillar information, and `purple_blob1` and `purple_blob2` specifically for tracking two separate purple blobs.
 These variables enable the robot to detect, distinguish, and interact with multiple objects in its environment, particularly purple-colored ones.

 - #### **Section 3 [Obstacle Challenge round]**